eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 :::

 In the above code, we see the use of two utility functions.
-These functions are defined in `xps_utilities.c`.
+These functions are defined in `xps_utils.c`.

 - `is_valid_port(port)`: Utility function to check if a port number is valid (0 - 65535).
 Read more from here.
-- `xps_getaddrinfo(host, port)`: Utility function to do a DNS query and get address for given host and port.
+- `xps_getaddrinfo(host, port)`: Utility function to do a DNS query and get address for given host and port combination.
 Read more from here.

 ---